Click here to escape or leave this website

 “Terry was a real character.
 Hard working and very funny and would always bring a smile to my face and everyone who knew him.
 He was a brilliant dad who adored his two children Kayce and Charlie.
 He was a cheeky chappie who would do anything to help others.
 Terry still has an amazing circle of friends who are very supportive, love and miss him every day.”

-Helen Thrower.
+Helen Thrower

 Investigation